TanabeLab/JOS-3/README.md

 # Installation

+You can install the model with:
 ```bash
 pip install jos3
 ```

-If you have not installed numpy in your environment, do the following.
+If you have not installed numpy in your environment, please do so with:

 ```bash
 pip install numpy